Skip to main content

 ROI Analysis

 The College of New Jersey has a strong return on investment.
-One year after graduation, alumni earn a median of $53,609, which increases to $62,649 after five years and $73,323 after ten years.
-With an in-state tuition cost of $18,685, the earnings potential suggests a positive financial outcome for graduates.
+One year after graduation, alumni earn $53,609, which increases to $62,649 after five years and $73,323 after ten years.
+With an in-state tuition of $18,685, students experience a positive return on their educational investment.

-Given the tuition cost and earnings data, the break-even point, or the time it takes to earn the tuition cost, is less than one year.
-The high earnings potential combined with the relatively low tuition cost suggests a favorable financial outcome for graduates.
+Given the tuition cost and earnings data, the break-even point, or the time it takes for earnings to surpass the cost of tuition, is less than one year.

 Generated from College Scorecard & IPEDS data